squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 == DNSBL filtering support ==

-In case of paranoia, you can also enable DNSBL URL checking support to your C-ICAP-compatible setup.
+In case of paranoia, you can also enable DNSBL URL checking support to your c-icap compatible setup.

 To do this you requires to download and install [[https://sourceforge.net/projects/c-icap/files/c-icap-modules/0.4.x/|c-icap modules]]: